 Watch the short clip to see the social experiment in action.

-We created deliberate ‘red flags’ throughout the experiment in the hopes that our participants would identify them.
+I created deliberate ‘red flags’ throughout the experiment in the hopes that our participants would identify them.

 We told our participants that if they want to sign up for the lottery, they must share their ID proof 🚩️, in most cases their Aadhaar card. (the government of India had issued various kinds of notices to not share one’s info)